Formulas

 A collection of math formulas for lookup and reference.
 Each formula contains an explanation of how the formula is used, what different variables represent within the formula and examples of the formula in action.

-To calculate the angle between two vectors (2D) you can use the arc-tangent 2 function.
+To calculate the unsigned angle between two vectors of arbitrary degree you can use the arc cosine function.
+This formula calculates angles between negative 90 degrees and positive 90 degrees.

 Area Between Two Vectors 2D

-The area between two vectors in 2D is given by the magnitude of their cross product.
-This formula is a generic way to find the area of any triangle given three points.
+The area between two vectors in 2D is given by their cross product.

 Area of Circle